 This young hippo was photographed on the banks of the Mara River in 2010.

 White lions are described being first sighted variously in 1928 or the 1940s.
-They are popular exhibits in zoos, but rarely found in the wild.
-Some groups are advocating protection of white lions in the wild, but they are not recognised as a species and so cannot be given most designations of protection separate from other color morphs.
+They are popular exhibits in zoos.
+Some groups are advocating protection of white lions in the wild, but they are not recognized as a species and so cannot be given most designations of protection separate from other color morphs.

 White tigers (who retain their black stripes) are not a separate species, but another case of leucistic coloring.